depp/syncfiles/README.md

 - `-dir`: Specify an alternat Macintosh directory to push from or pull to.
 By default, pushes from and pulls to the current directory.

 - `-delete`: Delete files in destination which are missing from source.

+## License

+SyncFiles is distributed under the terms of the MIT license.
+See LICENSE.txt for details.